-In performances, photographs, sound and video works, Sharon Hayes transfers the private address to a public space, as in “Everything Else Has Failed!
-Don’t You Think It’s Time for Love?”
-(2007), a daily performance of anonymous love-letters in the street outside a bank in New York, at a time when the US military presence in Iraq was escalating and the worst financial crisis since the Depression was rapidly becoming a fact.
+In several works the private address is transferred to a public space, as in “Everything Else Has Failed!
+Don’t You Think it’s Time for Love?”
+(2007), a daily performance of anonymous love letters in the street outside a bank in New York, at a time when the US military presence in Iraq was escalating and the worst financial crisis since the Depression was rapidly becoming a fact.

 Feminist and queer activism

 Hayes investigates how political intention and longing can manifest concretely, in a movement from the individual or the protective community of groups to larger forums.
 The video installation “In My Little Corner of the World, Anyone Would Love You” (2016) enacts a pivotal work in the feminist and queer grass roots movement of the 1950s-1970s, of putting words to experiences and dreams that could not previously be voiced.
-This piece belongs to the Moderna Museet collection and forms the starting point for Hayes’ first exhibition in Stockholm, together with early and entirely new works
+This piece belongs to the Moderna Museet collection and forms the starting point for this exhibition, which is Hayes’ first in Stockholm.

-A seminal political and socially committed contemporary artist.
+A seminal politically and socially committed contemporary artist

 Curator: Lena Essling